 Before the pandemic happened, after the Ramadan season we always gathered and enjoyed Indonesian meals together.
 However, now we don’t have it.
 I miss Indonesian food, so from time to time I invite some friends and have a small home party and cook Indonesian food together, like Rendang or Soto Betawi. 🤤

-Family of course, especially my wife, since she cannot come to Japan due to the Japanese borders being closed.
-Another things is, I really miss spicy food.
+Family, of course, especially my wife, since she cannot come to Japan due to the Japanese borders being closed.
+Another thing is, I really miss spicy food.
 Here in Japan, most of the food is not really spicy (even if they say that that it is 🌶).
 And Japanese food is generally healthy.
 I miss many ‘unhealthy’ Indonesian food sometimes.

 This is something that happens in every single culture: our stomach always comes first!
 Do you find some Indonesian food here?